 Although the student is not required to notify any law enforcement authority regarding the incident, the person to whom the report is made shall contact campus security to inform them that an incident of domestic violence, dating violence, sexual assault, or stalking may have occurred.
-Campus security in turn shall notify the College Title IX Coordinator, who is responsible for coordinating the campus' response to the incident.
+Campus security in turn shall notify the college Title IX Coordinator, who is responsible for coordinating the campus' response to the incident.
 Licensed mental health workers, who learn about sexual assault as part of their professional roles, are required to maintain confidentiality.
 Hence, only anonymous summary statistical information will be reported.
-The College Title IX Coordinator will act as liaison to System Title IX Coordinator to assist in system-wide tracking and monitoring of incidents of sex discrimination and sexual misconduct.
+The college Title IX Coordinator will act as liaison to the System Title IX Coordinator to assist in system-wide tracking and monitoring of incidents of sex discrimination and sexual misconduct.

-After campus security is contacted, a security officer or designee will be dispatched to take the report.
+Upon being notified of an incident, the Safety and Security Supervisor or designee will take the report.
 The student may request a male or female individual to take the report, and this request will be accommodated whenever possible.

-If the student is unwilling to report the matter to the police or to be transported to the hospital by the police, she or he is then urged to seek assistance immediately for coordination of medical care and assistance, counseling, and other available support alternatives.
+If the student is unwilling to report the matter to the police or to be transported to the hospital by the police, s/he is then urged to seek assistance immediately for coordination of medical care and assistance, counseling, and other available support alternatives.